kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 ### `ClusterProperty` CRD

-The `ClusterProperty` resource provides a way to store identification related, cluster scoped information for multi-cluster tools while creating flexibility for implementations.
+The `ClusterProperty` Kind provides a way to store identification related, cluster scoped information for multi-cluster tools while creating flexibility for implementations.
 A cluster may have multiple `ClusterProperty`s, each holding a different identification related value.
 Each property contains the following information:

 *   **Name** - a well known or custom name to identify the property.
+This is the metadata.Name of the resource.
-*   **Value** - a property-dependent string, up 128k Unicode code points (see _Note_).
+*   **Value** - a property-dependent string, up 128k Unicode code points (see _Notes/Constraints/Caveats_ section).
+This is the one and only field in this Kind.

 The schema for `ClusterProperty` is intentionally loose to support multiple forms of information, including arbitrary additional identification related properties described by users (see "Additional Properties", below), but certain well-known properties will add additional schema constraints, such as those described in the next section.

-_Note: While prior Kubernetes API constructs containing arbitrary string values, such as annotations, are limited by a byte length, the OpenAPI validation this CRD depends on defines string length as Unicode code points at validation time.
-The encoded length of the string in bytes as observed on input or output by the user may vary depending on which of the valid JSON encodings are used (UTF-8, UTF-16, or UTF-32).
-Therefore, the value limit of 128k code points could take up to 512KB using the least space efficient allowable encoding, UTF-32, which uses 4 bytes per code point._

 ### Well known properties